A “wholistic” approach to imaging 🙂

 Why is it so important to do global edits first?

 The human eye and brain are feeble, and easily fooled.
-They can’t properly judge color and tone without something to compare to.
+They can’t properly judge colour and tone without something to compare to.

 When you’re editing a selected area, your brain is judging the efficacy of the adjustment by comparing it to the surrounding pixels.
 If the surrounding pixels are flawed, the comparison is flawed, and you end up with dodgy results.